OWASP-Foundation/OWASP-wiki-md/Toronto.md

 *Helping individuals achieve their personal goals by teaching and coaching effective networking*

-''Intro by OWASP Toronto: As AppSec and information security professionals, we work in a field where technical knowledge is key, while networking and communications skills, which are just as important, are often overlooked.
+*Intro by OWASP Toronto:* As AppSec and information security professionals, we work in a field where technical knowledge is key, while networking and communications skills, which are just as important, are often overlooked.
 Marcel's insights on effective networking will